-The Quest is comprised of two pillars: The Core — aimed at understanding intelligence and developing intelligence technologies, and The Bridge — aimed at fostering the use of intelligence tools at MIT and beyond.
+MIT Quest is comprised of two pillars: the MIT Quest Core, aimed at understanding intelligence and developing intelligence technologies, and the MIT Quest Bridge, aimed at fostering the use of intelligence tools at MIT and beyond.

-The mission of the Quest Bridge is to leverage basic research breakthroughs in intelligence to build novel platforms, tools, and services to apply intelligence tools broadly within MIT and to every facet of society.
-The Quest Bridge focuses on four paths: We will develop new tools to collect and curate the massive amounts of data required to accurately represent the physical world.
+The mission of the MIT Quest Bridge is to leverage basic research breakthroughs in intelligence to build novel platforms, tools, and services to apply intelligence tools broadly across MIT and beyond.
+The MIT Quest Bridge focuses on four paths: We will develop new tools to collect and curate the massive amounts of data required to accurately represent the physical world.
 We will create more powerful hardware to model bigger and more complex phenomena than is currently possible.
 We will build intelligent software that is intuitive and can be integrated across labs, classrooms, businesses, and beyond.
 We will develop a framework to deploy intelligent systems ethically and transparently.

 Quest Research Affiliates